nille85/http-router/README.md

 ###PathRoute
 The PathRoute implementation can be parameterized.
 It can also be combined with other route implementations.
-The order of the route decoration does not make any difference.
-Some examples can be found underneath.
+The outer routes are always first evaluated.

 ```
 List<Route> routes = new ArrayList<>();